 Where did Perfume originate?

 The name “perfume” is derived from the Latin “per fumes”, which literally translates to through smoke or fumes.
 Perfume dates back across cultures and centuries all the way to Mesopotamia in 1200 BC when the Babylonians developed methods of scent extraction that laid the framework for what perfume making is today.
-The art of perfuming was further refined by the Romans, Persians, and Arabs, who discovered more advanced techniques to harness fragrances like rose, jasmine, amber, citrus, and musky or woodsy scents.
+The art of perfuming was further refined by the Romans, Persians, and Arabs, who discovered more advanced techniques to harness fragrances like rose, jasmine, amber, citrus, and musky or woodsy scents, which are also best essential oils.
 The concept of perfume then made its way to Europe in the 14th Century, which is where the modern perfume making process really came to life.
 France took over in the 18th Century and to this day remains the perfume mecca of the world.

 How is Perfume made?